MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 C:\> docker network create -d l2bridge --subnet=192.168.1.0/24 --gateway=192.168.1.1 MyBridgeNetwork
 ```

 Only static IP assignment is supported with l2bridge networks.

 > When using an l2bridge network on an SDN fabric, only dynamic IP assignment is supported.
 Reference the [Attaching Containers to a Virtual Network](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/manage/connect-container-endpoints-to-a-tenant-virtual-network) topic for more information.

 ## Other Operations and Configurations

+> We are constantly working on improving Docker on Windows.
+To make sure you have access to all of the latest functionality, confirm that you are using the latest version of the Docker Engine.
+You can check your docker version using `docker -v`.
+Reference the [Docker Engine on Windows](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-docker/configure-docker-daemon) topic for guidance on configuring Docker.

 ### List Available Networks